fetchai/fetchd/README.md

 fetchd tx bank send $(fetchd keys show alice -a $KEYRING) $(fetchd keys show bob -a $KEYRING) 1000000stake  --chain-id testing

-# Check if funds were transfered from validator to alice
+# Check if funds were transfered from validator to alice and from alice to bob
-fetchd query bank balances $(fetchd keys show -a validator $KEYRING) fetchd query bank balances $(fetchd keys show -a alice $KEYRING) fetchd query bank balances $(fetchd keys show -a bob $KEYRING)
+fetchd query bank balances $(fetchd keys show -a alice $KEYRING) fetchd query bank balances $(fetchd keys show -a bob $KEYRING)
 ```